-Features an HID compatible ProxCard® reader, and a real-time clock/calendar that automatically adjusts for Daylight Saving Time and allows for automated programming of events.
-Features three methods of programming: (1) all features can be programmed manually through the keypad; (2) you can transfer programming instructions directly from your laptop or desktop PC using DL Windows software and a special AL-PCI cable; and (3) data can be transferred from your PC to your PDL lock via the AL DTM2 handheld Data Transfer Module.
-In addition, data can be retrieved from the lock in one of three ways (1) through an infrared printer; (2) directly from the lock to the PC; or (3) through an AL-DTM2 to your PC.
+Your new PDL1300ET Alarm Lock Trilogy electronic digital lock is a mortise-based manually programmable narrow stile entry trim for narrow stile aluminum doors.
+The PDL1300ET features an HID compatible ProxCard® reader\, and a real-time clock/calendar that automatically adjusts for Daylight Saving Time and allows for automated programming of events.
+Features three methods of programming: (1) all features can be programmed manually through the keypad; (2) you can transfer programming instructions directly from your laptop or desktop PC using DL-Windows software and a special AL-PCI cable; and (3) data can be transferred from your PC to your PDL lock via the AL DTM handheld Data Transfer Module.
+In addition, data can be retrieved from the lock in one of three ways (1) through an infrared printer; (2) directly from the lock to the PC; or (3) through an AL-DTM to your PC.